ctcl-bregis/ctclsite-content/pages/projects/codenames/codenames.md

 - Alprazolam - AZM
 - [Promethazine](../srv_pm/) - PM or PRM
-- Diphenhydramine - DPH

 #### Cannabinoids
 Cannabinoids, due to their unique effect, are used for critical mobile devices instead of servers.
 Formerly, codenames derived from methylxanthines were used for mobile devices but that theme was later discontinued for multiple reasons, one of them being that methylxanthines are considered stimulants.

 ##### Phytocannabinoids
 Codenames derived from phytocannabinoids, or naturally-occuring cannabinoids, are to be used with mobile devices that use SoCs or microprocessors.
+I rarely ever refer to the one device under this classification by its codename so I plan to discontinue this part of the codename scheme.

 - [Tetrahydrocannabinol](../pc_thc/) - THC
-- Hexahydrocannabinol - HHC
-- Tetrahydrocannabiphorol - THPC
-- Hexahydrocannabiphorol - HHPC
-- **Cannabidiol** - CBD

 ##### Synthetic cannabinoids
 Codenames derived from synthetic cannabinoids; cannabinoids that are not naturally-occuring, are to be used with mobile devices that use microcontrollers.
 This specific theme was defined for deciding a codename for a Flipper Zero device.